exercism/python/exercises/practice/darts/.approaches/booleans-as-ints/content.md

 5
 ```

-This makes for very compact code and has the added boost of not requiring any `loops` or additional data structures.
+This makes for very compact code and has the added boost of not requiring any `loop`s or additional data structures.
 However, it is considered bad form to rely on Boolean interpretation.
 Instead, the Python documentation recommends an explicit conversion to `int`:

 ```python
 def score(x_coord, y_coord):